NovelaNeuro/ndx-franklab-novela/NEXTSTEPS.md

 and provide feedback and request changes, if any.

-17. When your pull request is merged, a new repository, called ndx-franklab-novela-feedstock will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.
+17. When your pull request is merged, a new repository, called ndx-lflab-novela-feedstock will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.

 ## Updating Your Published Extension

-1. Update your ndx-franklab-novela GitHub repository.
+1. Update your ndx-lflab-novela GitHub repository.

 2. Publish your updated extension on PyPi.

-3. Fork the ndx-franklab-novela-feedstock repository on GitHub.
+3. Fork the ndx-lflab-novela-feedstock repository on GitHub.

 4. Open a pull request to test the changes automatically.
 The technical team will review your changes shortly after and provide feedback and request changes,